swirlai/swirl-search/docs/AI-Connect.md

 ## Configuration Options

-Note that some of these configuration options are from the RAG section.
-TBD review/resolve
+The following options are available to customize the Reader LLM.
+Note that some of them are actually RAG settings.

 | Variable | Description | Example |
 | -------- | ----------- | ------- |